bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is used to assign meaning to the different elements of HTML and arranges those elements in a way that is efficient and ensures each element has a purpose.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block does not allow other content to share it's container and fills the entire space of the container it is assigned to.
+Display: inline allows other content to display alongside it and takes only the space it needs within the container.

 3. What are the 4 areas of the box model?

+Content, padding, border, and margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross-axis

 5. Explain why git is valuable to a team of developers.

+git allows a team to work together on a project by allowing the team to merge their own branches of the project as well as see what issues and changes are present.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.